-At the coming of Christ, we hope for the perfection of our happiness.
+At the coming of Christ, we will possess the perfection of our happiness.

 “then you also will appear with Him in glory.”

-When Christ comes, we shall then appear with him in glory.
-It will be his glory to have his redeemed with him; he will come to be glorified in his saints (2 Th.
+When Christ comes, we shall then appear with Him in glory.
+It will be His glory to have His redeemed with Him; He will come to be glorified in His saints (2 Th.
 1:10).
-It will be our glory to come with him and be with him forever.
-At Christ’s coming there will be a general meeting of all the saints.
+It will be our glory to go with Him and be with Him forever.
+At Christ’s coming, there will be a general meeting of all the saints.
 Those whose lives are now hidden with Christ shall then appear with Christ in the glory He Himself enjoys (Jn.
 17:24).

 The word “then” shows that God links us to Christ’s coming.
 Christianity is not a religion but a relationship.
 God establishes that relationship by positional truth, our status with Him.
 That is why, when Jesus comes, God will link believers to Him.

 When Jesus comes, he will glorify the saints.
-As John proclaims it, “We know that when He appears, we shall be like Him, for we shall see Him as He is” (i.e., believers will be glorified as He is glorified; 1 John 3:2; cf. 1 Cor.
+John proclaims, “We know that when He appears, we shall be like Him, for we shall see Him as He is” (i.e., believers will be glorified as He is glorified; 1 John 3:2; cf. 1 Cor.
 13:12; Col. 1:27).
 Paul adds a new point to the believers’ focal point of watchfulness: we should look upward to Christ’s sway over us in time and also forward to His coming for us in the clouds.